argonne-lcf/CompPerfWorkshop/10_reduced-precision/PyTorch/README.md

 Essentially, the only difference is: instead of wrapping the optimizer object with a loss scaling optimizer object, PyTorch has the user explicitly call the adaptive loss scale update from a separate object.

+Refer to the [PyTorch AMP Recipe](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) for a detailed walkthrough.